 ‘Fake’ Dover Sole

 Due to the high reputation of Dover sole as a table fish some companies attempt latch onto the sole name to make the fish they are supplying seem more appealing.
-A species of flatfish which is caught in the Pacific and Baring Sea known by the scientific name of Microstomus Pacificus is often labelled Pacific Dover sole in an attempt to pass it off as the vastly superior (and tastier) genuine Dover sole.
-In US supermarkets this fake Dover sole is sold for around $10 per pound, whereas genuine Dover sole from European waters would cost double or triple this amount.
+A species of flatfish which is caught in the Pacific and Baring Sea known by the scientific name of Microstomus pacificus is often labelled Pacific Dover sole in an attempt to pass it off as the vastly superior (and tastier) genuine Dover sole.
+In US supermarkets this fake Dover sole is sold for around $10 per pound, whereas genuine Dover sole imported from European waters would cost significantly more.

 Methods and Techniques to Catch Dover Sole

-Dover sole have small mouths so small hooks and small baits are necessary to catch this species – using hooks that are too large are the number one cause of anglers failing to catch this species.
-Anglers should use size 2 – 6 in long shanked patterns to aid unhooking, and allowing bites to develop and avoiding striking too early is a good idea.
+Dover sole have small mouths so small hooks and small baits are necessary to catch this species – using hooks that are too large is the main cause of anglers failing to catch this species.
+Anglers should use size 1 – 6 hook in long shanked patterns to aid unhooking – this flatfish rig is ideal for targeting plaice when chosen with flatfish hooks.
+Allowing bites to develop and avoiding striking too early is also a good idea.
 Baits should be fished hard to the seabed as this is where sole will be feeding.
 Avoid long snoods as they may lift off from the seabed in the tidal run and the sole will miss them.
 Some anglers even add additional drilled bullet weights to the hooklengths to ensure the bait is nailed to the seabed.
 Like flounder, sole will come very close to the shore during darkness, and casts as short as twenty yards, or even less, can locate the feeding fish.
 Unlike flounder and plaice, sole do not seem to be particularly attracted to sequins and beads added to hooklenths, no do they respond particularly well to a moving bait.
 Dover sole are known to move around in shoals, and double shots of them on multi-hook rigs are not uncommon if a shoal is located.